DEALERSHIP1/kia/README.md

 1. Pull repo
 2. Check your branch
-3. Create a new branch name stage
+3. Create a new branch name stage and dev
 4. Switch branch to dev
 5. Edit your file from project-1 with your own information
 6. Add and commit changes and push to dev branch in remote repo (GitHub)